 It's all about balance.
 Balancing the good and the bad, the happiness and the hurt, the work and the rest.
 I'm going to find it.
 Hopefully, I'll be writing an entirely different type of post when 35 rolls around next year.

-Shit, did I just say 35?
+Crap, did I just say 35?
 Well, now I'm sad again.

 (On a related note, do you know who hates productivity?
 Toddlers.
 Ain't no toddler got time for some productivity.)